meltano/sdk/README.md

 ## Cookie-Cutter Quick Start

-`Singer SDK` provides a quickstart `cookiecutter` template for starting new taps.
+The SDK provides a quickstart `cookiecutter` template for starting new taps.

 * [Click here for the **Cookiecutter Tap Template**](cookiecutter/tap-template/README.md)